Kaimahi Horoi Kākahu/Kaiwhakamohani Kākahu

 Laundry workers/dry-cleaners usually earn

-Pay for laundry workers/dry-cleaners varies depending on experience and where they work.
+Pay for laundry workers/dry-cleaners varies depending on skills and experience.

-- Experienced laundry workers/dry-cleaners can earn between $18 and $20 an hour.
+- Experienced laundry workers/dry-cleaners can earn up to $30 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information